Disclosure:

 3. Unpublish Posts/Pages in WordPress

-Now, this is where you can unpublish WordPress.
+Now, this is where you can unpublish your WordPress site.

 Several options exist for Unpublishing WordPress pages and posts.
 You can move a page or post to draft and republish later.

-This option is great if you want to work on the page/post later but temporarily remove it from public view.
+This option is great if you want to work on the page or post later but temporarily remove it from public view.
 Users can no longer view the page on the front end, but it is still available on your website.

-Let’s say you accidentally publish a draft post or publish under the wrong permalink structure and want to correct that; you can unpublish and republish the post anytime.
+Let’s say you accidentally publish a draft post or publish under the wrong permalink structure and want to correct that; you can unpublish and republish the post at any time.

 To do that, follow the steps described below.

-Go to your WordPress admin dashboard and hover on Post from the menus.
+Go to your WordPress admin dashboard and hover over Post from the menus.
 Click “All Posts” from the options.

 Click the Quick Edit and Publish to reveal the dropdown menu.
 From the dropdown menu, select draft and click “Update.”
 It will revert the post to the draft folder.